Move to CanadaSkip spending thousands of dollars on an immigration attorney and do it yourself instead.

 What’s not in the book?

-We don’t discuss how to apply for permanent resident status as a refugee.
-We focus on people who are moving to Canada as economic immigrants or through family ties.
+I don’t discuss how to apply for permanent resident status as a refugee, caregiver, or farmer.

 Quebec has additional provincial requirements.
-We discuss these briefly, but we don’t go into depth.
+I discuss these briefly, but we don’t go into depth.
+If you’re moving to Quebec through Express Entry, this will guide you through the process once you’ve gotten your Quebec Selection Certificate.

 Cori Carl is an American living in Toronto.
 She serves family and professional caregivers around the world as Director of The Caregiver Space.
 She received her MA at Baruch and her BA from the New School, both in New York City.